direclown/Darkfox-Launcher/README.md

 Darkfox Launcher README:

+(NOTE: Darkfox Launcher is currently in Open Beta, bugs and issues are to be expected, please post and found bugs in the issues tab or mail it to blacklight447@protonmail.com )

 This software is written by Blacklight447; it is free to distribute and modify.
 It is made for the people who want a comfortable way to access the Darknet,
 without needing to change their configuration every time when switching to another network.